 Palawan, one of the most beautiful tropical islands in Southeast Asia

-Palawan is one the largest of the Philippine islands and offers unlimited possibilities for any kind of a tropical vacation, including a superb diving holiday.
+Palawan is one of the largest of the Philippine islands and offers unlimited possibilities for any kind of tropical vacation, including a superb diving holiday.
 Let´s sketch a portrait of Palawan, which is an island in a province with more than 1780 islands.
 About half of the island consists of untouched areas, truly nature of beauty.
 In this tropical paradise, you can enjoy the pristine rainforests, the captivating mountains, and of course, the white sandy beaches, which offer a myriad of scuba diving and snorkeling adventures.
 An amazing underwater world is just one of the main attractions in Palawan.
 In 2007, National Geographic Traveler Magazine awarded Palawan Best Island Destination in the Southeast Asian region, while landing a 13th place worldwide title.
 See the beautiful introductory video below.

 Facts about Palawan

 The island has an area of 14,896.3 km² with a population of 755,412.
 The capital of the island is Puerto Princesa City.
 The island stretches from Mindoro to Borneo in the southwest.
 The island lies between the South China Sea in the northwest and the Sulu Sea in the southeast.
 See the map of Palawan, below.